 The worst thing you can do is try to open up the PSU (Power Supply Unit) and see what is wrong...because even after power has been switched off, capacitors inside may store some pretty mean voltage.

 There's a lot to look out for in a power supply, and getting the right one for your computer is essential.
 Depending on the age of your machine, it will have a different number of pins on the motherboard power connector....or even a different socket if it is REALLY old!

 Use your old supply as a guide.
 Choose a replacement that has the same type of connector (and number of pins).
 Sometimes they have an extra block of four on them that can be plugged in if the socket allows it (see the example in the photograph).

-Often, your supply fails because you have added some extra components (memory, bigger graphics card, etc) and it can't deliver enough power to run it all.
+Sometimes, your supply fails because you have added some extra components (memory, bigger graphics card, etc) and it can't deliver enough power to run it all.
 It's vital you choose one that delivers a greater Total Combined Output (TCO) than your old one.
-Google the term to see what it's all about.
-You should be able to find generic power supplies that don't cost the earth but deliver what they promise on the side label....not all do.
+(Google the term) You should be able to find generic power supplies that don't cost the earth but deliver what they promise on the side label....not all do.

-Installing them is a piece of cake, if you can use a screwdriver, but if you drop a screw into the case GET IT OUT before you turn on the power...
+Installing them is a piece of cake, if you can use a screwdriver, but if you drop anything into the case GET IT OUT before you turn on the power...